 As a Catholic School, Chaplaincy and Religious Education are central to the life of the school.
 Our Catholic faith influences all the work of the school which strives to follow the gospel values of love, justice and concern for others.
 As a Dominican school we are committed to our VERTIAS values which permeate through all areas of school life but are firmly rooted in our mission to enable all members of our community to live life to the full.

-The final blessing of the mass commands us to “Go in peace, glorifying the Lord by your life”.
+The final blessing of the Mass commands us to “Go in peace, glorifying the Lord by your life”.
 As Catholics, our faith does not stop on Sunday.
 It permeates everything we say and do.
-This sections looks at how the liturgies, retreats and prayer days empower us to live this final blessing and glorify the Lord by our life.
+This section looks at how the liturgies, retreats and prayer days empower us to live this final blessing and glorify the Lord by our life.

 Each year group participates in a retreat programme each academic year.
 Retreats provide students with an opportunity to pause and reflect as well as developing friendships with their peers.
 Each retreat has a different theme and is organised by the school Chaplain who works with speakers, members of the RE department and local parishes to provide a day of faith, friendship and fun.